gradle/gradle/design-docs/parallel-native-compile.md

 ### Implementation Details

-- Create `BuildOperationProcessor` to create work queues.
+- ~~Create `BuildOperationProcessor` to create work queues.~~
-- `BuildOperationProcessor` uses `StartParameter`'s getParallelThreadCount() to determine number of worker threads to use.
+- ~~`BuildOperationProcessor` uses `StartParameter`'s getParallelThreadCount() to determine number of worker threads to use.~~
-- Create `OperationQueue` to submit operations to an executor and wait for completion/collect errors.
+- ~~Create `OperationQueue` to submit operations to an executor and wait for completion/collect errors.~~
-- Change `NativeCompiler` to use `BuildOperationProcessor` to submit `CommandLineToolInvocation`s and use `CommandLineTool` as an operation worker.
+- ~~Change `NativeCompiler` to use `BuildOperationProcessor` to submit `CommandLineToolInvocation`s and use `CommandLineTool` as an operation worker.~~
-- ToolChain's withArguments is only processed once per overall "build" step (not on individual files).
+- ~~ToolChain's withArguments is only processed once per overall "build" step (not on individual files).~~

 ### Test Cases

-- All operations submitted to queue are processed.
+- ~~All operations submitted to queue are processed.~~
-- On failure, all operations are still processed (do not fail eagerly).
+- ~~On failure, all operations are still processed (do not fail eagerly).~~
-- On failure, all failures are collected into a single failure.
+- ~~On failure, all failures are collected into a single failure.~~
-- For tool chains that support it, options.txt is generated once per overall "build" step.
+- ~~For tool chains that support it, options.txt is generated once per overall "build" step.~~
+- Add concurrent tests for `BuildOperationProcessor`

+## Story: Add performance tests for native languages

 ## Story: Report build operation failures

-0. Show every build operation that fails
+Show build operation that fails
-1. Show 1st 10 files that fail compilation (and count of the rest)
+  - Show 1st 10 files that fail compilation
+  - Show count of the rest over 10

 ### User Visible Changes

 At the end of the build, instead of just saying "see the error output for details" we will also list the first 10 files that failed compilation and the number of total files that failed compilation.

+TODO: Sould this be -i/--info?
-With -S, show all build operation failure causes.
+With -d/--debug, will show all build operation failures.

 ### Implementation Details

-- Provide a named `Operation` type with a getDisplayName() that can be implemented by build `Operation`s.
+- ~~Provide a `Operation` type with a getDescription() that can be implemented by build `Operation`s.~~
 - TBD: CommandLineTool/NativeCompiler will need to include filename as part of build operation failure.
 - TBD: Currently OperationQueue collects Exceptions from individual operations, need to figure out how to put them together in a generic way.